Get to Know: Newton

 Best Ways to Get Connected: The Newton Kiwanis and Newton Rotary are two organizations that are very active in the Newton community and have monthly meetings where residents can meet and connect with others.
 Volunteering for a nonprofit like United Way of Jasper County or Newton Main Street is a sure-fire way to get involved, give back and meet neighbors.

-Big Things on the Horizon for Newton: With passage of the City’s new comprehensive plan “Envision Newton 2042”, Newton is eyeing new forward movement and growth.
-TPI Composites will be restarting production in their facility and investment and planning at the Legacy Plaza Reinvestment District will begin.
+Big Things on the Horizon for Newton: With adoption of the City’s comprehensive plan, “Envision Newton 2042”, the community is planning for continued growth and investment.
+Efforts include renewed activity at major employers like TPI Composites and ongoing development within the Legacy Plaza Reinvestment District.

 Resources